 Yes, You Should Sue Drunk Drivers After an Accident

-Driving while impaired (DWI) driving carries criminal charges in North Carolina, but these consequences do nothing to help people injured by an intoxicated driver.
-If you were injured by a drunk driver, whether as a driver, passenger, pedestrian, motorcyclist, or bicyclist, it is time to file a lawsuit to pursue all your damages.
+Driving while impaired (DWI) driving carries criminal charges in North Carolina, but these consequences do nothing to help people injured by a drunk driver.
+If you were injured by a drunk driver, whether as a driver, passenger, pedestrian, motorcyclist, or bicyclist, it is time to file a lawsuit with a drunk driving accident lawyer to pursue all your damages.